 My wife calls me a nerd and I frequently muse the question: “Why Do I Collect Pens?”
-But as I see it there are probably two basic types of “collectors,” those who collect as an investment, and those who collect because they simply use, appreciate and enjoy what they collect – I am of the latter.
 I caught the bug while on a business trip to Hong Kong where I acquired a “Mont Blanc.”
 (Stop laughing I know it’s not real.)
 To the extent one might call what I’ve accumulated as a “collection,” I view it as an assembled group of mostly vintage writing instruments – fountain pens primarily.
 As I descend deeper into the rat hole, so has my interest in pens expanded.
 I also discovered inks can be fun.
 I know – duh!

 Tell a good story

 I have always enjoyed a good story, be it oral, be it written.
-As I hold a vintage pen especially those with the owner’s name stamped on it, I feel there is a story waiting to be known.
-Maybe I have an overactive imagination, or hopelessly sentimental, both I’m sure, but these vintage writing instruments have a story to tell.
+As I hold a vintage pen, especially those with the owner’s name stamped on it, I feel there is a story waiting to be known.
+Maybe I have an overactive imagination, or just hopelessly sentimental, both I’m sure, but these vintage writing instruments have a story to tell.
 Sometimes I’m lucky enough to know the provenance, sometimes I just imagine what letters it may have written?
-The stories it told; where they happy or sad?
-Did it write passionate love letters or was it a simple tool in a business work place?
+The stories it told; were they happy or sad?
+Did it write passionate love letters or was it a simple tool in a business workplace?

-Often the condition and age help trigger my imagination which gets to the genesis of this blog.
+Often the condition and age of the pen may help trigger my imagination which gets to the genesis of this blog.
 I hope to add a new chapter to the story of a select few fountain pens as I endeavor to bring those pens back from the brink of extinction.
 In short, this blog will primarily detail the refurbishment of pens in poor to very poor condition.
 I hope through these stories I can encourage, empower and incentivize others to endeavor to give those same pens a new life and another story to be told.